Marco Wilson

-Marco Wilson (born March 3, 1999) is an American football cornerback for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Florida and was drafted by the Cardinals in the fourth round of the 2021 NFL Draft.
+Marco Wilson (born March 3, 1999) is an American professional football cornerback for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Florida Gators and was selected by the Arizona Cardinals in the fourth round of the 2021 NFL draft.
+He has also played for the New England Patriots.

-Early life and high school
+Early life

-Wilson grew up in Fort Lauderdale, Florida and attended the American Heritage School.
-He committed to play college football at Florida over offers from Miami (Fl.), Georgia, Ohio State and Southern California.
+Wilson grew up in Fort Lauderdale, Florida, and attended the American Heritage School.
+He committed to play college football at Florida over offers from the University of Miami, Georgia, Ohio State and Southern California.
+He is of Trinidadian descent through his father, and Puerto Rican through his mother.

 College career

 Wilson started as a true freshman and recorded 34 tackles and 10 passes broken up.
 He was named preseason third-team All-SEC going into his sophomore year but tore his ACL two games into the season and redshirted the rest of the season.
 As a redshirt sophomore, he recorded 36 tackles, 2.5 tackles for a loss, 3 interceptions and 2 passes broken up.

-As a junior, he had a notable incident involving throwing a shoe in a celebratory manner late during a game played on December 12, 2020, against the LSU Tigers, which resulted in an unsportsmanlike conduct penalty that gave LSU a first down.
+As a senior, he had a notable incident involving throwing an opposing player's shoe in a celebratory manner late during a game played on December 12, 2020, against the LSU Tigers, which resulted in an unsportsmanlike conduct penalty that gave LSU a first down.
 LSU would go on to win the game after kicking a field goal later that drive, beating the Gators 37–34.

 Professional career

+Arizona Cardinals

-Wilson was drafted by the Arizona Cardinals in the fourth round with the 136th overall pick of the 2021 NFL Draft.
+Wilson was drafted by the Arizona Cardinals in the fourth round with the 136th overall pick of the 2021 NFL draft.
 On May 20, 2021, Wilson signed his four-year rookie contract with Arizona.
 Wilson entered his rookie season in 2021 as a starting cornerback alongside Byron Murphy.
 He finished the season with 48 tackles, two forced fumbles, and two passes defensed through 14 games and 13 starts.

 In Week 7 of the 2022 season, Wilson had a 38-yard interception return for a touchdown, along with three tackles and two pass breakups, in a 42-34 win over the New Orleans Saints, earning NFC Defensive Player of the Week.

+Wilson was released on December 26, 2023.

+New England Patriots

+On December 27, 2023, Wilson was claimed off waivers by the New England Patriots.
+He was waived on November 18, 2024.

+Cincinnati Bengals

+On November 19, 2024, Wilson was claimed off waivers by the Cincinnati Bengals.
+He re-signed with the Bengals on March 12, 2025.

 Personal life

-Wilson's brother, Quincy Wilson, also played football at Florida and now plays for the Pittsburgh Steelers.
+Wilson's brother, Quincy Wilson, also played football at Florida and currently plays for the Houston Roughnecks of the XFL.